 Due to specific regulations in , AOE is not currently enrolling students in your state.
 We apologize, but at this time you can not move forward with course enrollment.
 Let us know if you have any questions.
 Please contact us with any questions.

 In the past, we have talked a lot about clay on AOE.
-From designing a clay curriculum with power standards to using alphabet pasta in a new way, we’ve covered most of the bases.
 But today, I’d love to share the nitty gritty of clay project organization:

 The first time I had to make a clay order, I had no idea what I was doing.
 So, I did what any new teacher might do, and I asked another art teacher for help.
 My thinking was that he and I both taught the same number of students, and therefore probably needed the same amount of clay.
 Boy, was I wrong.
 When I had over 1,000 pounds of clay left at the end of the year, I realized that I needed to budget for my clay usage, not someone else’s.